 When God’s call is radical obedience, what will we do?
 How will we respond?
-I found myself in the last year being prompted by this question from God, “Will you give this to me?”
+It’s hard to know until we’re in the midst of it.
+In the last year, God began to prompt me with the question, “Will you give this to me?”

 Related Post: When Obedience Bears No Fruit

-It wasn’t but a week later an opportunity came that changed the trajectory of our plans and after a series of undeniable events we agreed to move abroad as missionaries and suddenly I understood why God was asking me if I would give him my house…The house I loved, the house I cherished, the house I had plans of raising my children in; not long after it was ready to live in – we would be leaving it.
+It wasn’t but a week later an opportunity came that changed the trajectory of our plans.
+After a series of undeniable events, we agreed to move abroad as missionaries, and, suddenly, I understood why God was asking me if I would give Him my house – the house I loved, the house I cherished, the house I had plans of raising my children in.
+Not long after it was ready to live in, we would be leaving it.

 Related Post: Obedience Regardless of Understanding

-God often asks us what are willing to do to follow Him and much like the rich young ruler in the bible we go away sad when we realize that Gods asking us to give up our materials things and comforts.
-In the bible the ruler asks,
+God often asks us what are willing to do to follow Him.
+Much like the rich young ruler in the Bible, we often go away sad when we realize that God is asking us to give up our materials things and comforts.
+In the Bible the ruler asks,